Monitor Azure web app performance

 How do I remove Application Insights, or switch to sending to another resource?

-- In Azure, open the web app control blade, and under Development Tools, open Extensions.
-Delete the Application Insights extension.
-Then under Monitoring, choose Application Insights and create or select the resource you want.
+- In Azure, open the web app control blade, and under Settings, open Application Insights.
+You can turn off Application Insights by clicking Disable at the top, or select a new resource in the Change your resource section.

 Build the app with Application Insights